Program Goal: Stabilize and revitalize Minnesota’s traditional mixed-income neighborhoods.

 - Formation of public-private partnerships.

-In 2018 GMHF will release Rebuilding Better Neighborhoods, an overview of innovative projects across Minnesota.
+In 2019 GMHF released Rebuilding Better Neighborhoods, an overview of innovative projects across Minnesota.